 Dan joined Watsi on June 4th, 2016.
-Four years ago, Dan became the 1938th member to automatically support a new Watsi patient every month.
-Since then, 4,070 more people have become monthly donors!
-Dan's most recent donation supported Leng, a mom of four from Cambodia, to fund removal of cancerous cells on her nose.
+Five years ago, Dan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dan's most recent donation supported Rady, a sixth grade student with big dreams from Cambodia, to fund ear surgery so he can return to school.

 Leng is a 33-year-old mother of four from Cambodia.
 She has two sons and two daughters, and enjoys cooking for her family and watching television in her free time.
 Five years ago, Leng started to develop a cancerous-like bump on her nose, and has been diagnosed with basal cell carcinoma.
 She experiences pain near the bump, along with discharge and bleeding.
 Leng learned about our medical partner, Children's Surgical Centre, and on December 23rd, surgeons at CSC will perform an excision and bilobed flap procedure to remove the cancerous tissue and help her feel comfortable again.
 Now, she needs help to fund this $606 procedure.
 "I hope that my wife's operation will go well and remove the cancer from her nose so that I won't have to worry about her condition anymore."-Leng's Husband